rspace-os/rspace-cli/docs/generated/rspace-client_configure.md

-## rspace-client version
+## rspace-client configure

-Print the version number of RSpace CLI
+Set the URL and API key interactively

 ### Synopsis

-All software has versions.
-This is RSpace's
+Configure the application with a URL and API key

 ```
-rspace-client version [flags]
+rspace-client configure [flags]
 ```

 ### Options

 ```
-  -h, --help   help for version
+  -h, --help   help for configure
 ```

 ### Options inherited from parent commands